jnozzi/cocoadev.com/markdown/LocalizationTips.md

 That might come closer to what you want...

--- General/JohannesFahrenkrug
+-- JohannesFahrenkrug

-Had you used General/NSLocalizedStringWithDefaultValue(), genstrings would have worked for you.
+Had you used NSLocalizedStringWithDefaultValue(), genstrings would have worked for you.

 ----

 Once your app is localized, you may find yourself needing to make a change to a localized nib, and contemplating making the exact same change to a bunch of different localized nibs.
 Fortunately,     nibtool can take care of a lot of the work for you.
 In order to do this, you need three nibs.
 First, you need the original non-localized nib, which I'll call O<nowiki/>riginalNonLoc.
-Then you need the new non-localized nib (so make your changes on a *copy*, or know where you can get the old one out of your General/VersionControl system), which I'll call N<nowiki/>ewNonLoc.
+Then you need the new non-localized nib (so make your changes on a *copy*, or know where you can get the old one out of your VersionControl system), which I'll call N<nowiki/>ewNonLoc.
 Finally, you need the old localized nib, which I'll call O<nowiki/>riginalLoc.
 You also need to know where you're going to put the new localized nib, which I'll call (you guessed it) N<nowiki/>ewLoc.

     nibtool will compare the three nibs you give it, figure out what changes you made between O<nowiki/>riginalNonLoc and N<nowiki/>ewNonLoc, and apply those changes to O<nowiki/>riginalLoc.
 To do this, run the following command:

-nibtool -I General/OriginalLoc.nib -p General/OriginalNonLoc.nib -w General/NewLoc.nib -d nonexistent.strings General/NewNonLoc.nib
+nibtool -I OriginalLoc.nib -p OriginalNonLoc.nib -w NewLoc.nib -d nonexistent.strings NewNonLoc.nib

 Note the     nonexistent.strings file passed in the command.
 For some reason,     nibtool requires you to specify a .strings file even though it should be optional, and even though it still works fine without it.
 You don't actually need this file to exist, you just need to pass the     -d flag with the name of a .strings file after it.
 I don't know why.

-If everything went well, you should get a N<nowiki/>ewLoc.nib file with the appropriate changes made.     nibtool doesn't always get it perfectly right, so open the new nib in General/InterfaceBuilder and make sure everything is ok.
+If everything went well, you should get a N<nowiki/>ewLoc.nib file with the appropriate changes made.     nibtool doesn't always get it perfectly right, so open the new nib in InterfaceBuilder and make sure everything is ok.
 It's a fair amount of work, but a lot easier than making all of your changes several times.

 ----